mikependon/RepoDB.NET/pages/references/multipleresultsets.md

 }
 ```

+> You can also visit our [Multiple Query](/feature/multiplequery) feature to get more information.

 #### Key Take-aways

 - The method [QueryMultiple](/operation/querymultiple) is pre-extracting all the resultsets, whereas [ExecuteQueryMultiple](/operation/executequerymultiple) is extracting as per call-basis (via `Extract` or `Scalar` method).